zio/zio-nats/README.md

 ```

 It uses the [java nats server runner](https://github.com/nats-io/java-nats-server-runner) and requires a NATS server being installed locally.

+### Running Tests in CI

+The project includes GitHub Actions workflows for continuous integration and release management.
+Tests run automatically on every push and pull request.

 ## Notes & Future Work
 - Add request/reply helper for automatic responders